D-Day 1944 Reminiscence

 Did worship of the Virgin Mary influence the troubadours’ courtly love theme?
 For the Church Fathers, Mary was a “new Eve” who obeyed God, whereas the Genesis Eve had not.
 Many commentators credit Mary-worship for the unrequited nature of the pining poets’ love.
 Others say, no, it was the other way around; that the medieval Church deliberately exploited the cult of Mary to contrast her virginity with its own portrayal of rampant nymphomania among the female population.
 It is a chicken-and-the-egg argument, but suffice to say, there is a parallel between Marianism and unrequited, " courtly" love.

 Was there evidence of misogyny in the troubadours writing?
 Definitely.
-Women were raped, and shepherdesses were seduced and discarded without a backward glance by noble roués.
+Women were raped, and noble rouess seduced shepherdesses and discarded them without a backward glance.
 A few troubadours even followed the Church in disparaging women, but not the majority.
 In one popular song, a shepherdess even puts a horny knight in his place.

-Along with songs about requited and unrequited love, troubadours linked the changing of the seasons with love and lust; about the Crusades from opposing sides; about politics and religion.
+Along with songs about requited and unrequited love, troubadours linked the changing of the seasons with love and lust; described the Crusades from opposing sides; debated politics and religion.
 They wrote satire as well as bawdy, obscene and scatological songs.
-Many are funny, like the women pilgrims whose ship is being blown across the sea to the Holy Land by a generous, talented and extremely windy farter.
+Many are funny, like the women pilgrims whose ship is being blown across the sea to the Holy Land by a generous, talented and extremely flatulent farter.

 In brief, troubadour literature celebrates both the ethereal sublimity and healthy lustiness of womanhood and only occasionally gives way to the misogyny that was being preached from the pulpit when the troubadours were composing their lyrics.
 At least, one gathers, the people who listened to those lyrics, or sang them, or danced to them were enjoying themselves and celebrating life instead of being preoccupied with the death and damnation dinned into their ears, day in and day out.